adinarayanaraju5/linux-server-configuration/README.md

 - Download the corresponding JSON file and copy it.
 - Open `/var/www/catalog/catalog/client_secrets.json` and paste into the this file.

-### Step 14.1: Installing the virtual environment and dependencies
+### Step-15: Installing the virtual environment and dependencies

 - While logged in as `grader`, install pip: `sudo apt-get install python-pip`.
 - Install the virtual environment: `sudo apt-get install python-virtualenv`